Prismanes

-Triprismane, tetraprismane, and pentaprismane have been synthesized and studied experimentally, and many higher members of the series have been studied using computer models.
-The first several members do indeed have the geometry of a regular prism, with flat n-gon bases.
-As n becomes increasingly large, however, modeling experiments find that highly symmetric geometry is no longer stable, and the molecule distorts into less-symmetric forms.
-One series of modelling experiments found that starting with [11]prismane, the regular-prism form is not a stable geometry.
+Triprismane, tetraprismane, and pentaprismane have been synthesized and studied experimentally.
+As of 1994, hexaprismane and higher members have not been successfully synthesized.

+The geometries of the unknown members have been studied using computer models.
+Initially, they do have the geometry of a regular prism, with flat n-gon bases.
+As n becomes increasingly large, however, the highly symmetric geometry is expected to be unfavorable, with the molecule distorting into less-symmetric forms.
+One series of models suggests that the transition occurs at [11]prismane.
 For example, the structure of [12]prismane would have the cyclobutane chain twisted, with the dodecagonal bases non-planar and non-parallel.

+Hexaprismane and octaprismane are expected to be kinetically stable.

+The prismanes have also been studied in terms of the aromatic or antiaromatic nature of the cage.
+Hexaprismane in particular would not be thermodynamically stable because it is the dimer of highly stable benzene.